CyanSalt/vite-plugin-legacy-swc/README.md

   The query is also [Browserslist compatible](https://github.com/browserslist/browserslist).
 See [Browserslist Best Practices](https://github.com/browserslist/browserslist#best-practices) for more details.

-  If it's not set, plugin-legacy will load [the browserslist config sources](https://github.com/browserslist/browserslist#queries) and then fallback to the default value.
+  If it's not set, plugin-legacy-swc will load [the browserslist config sources](https://github.com/browserslist/browserslist#queries) and then fallback to the default value.

 ### `modernTargets`